 Papi, that was twenty years ago.
-I also wanted to be a helicopter pilot21.
+I also wanted to work at the Hello Kitty factory and become a helicopter pilot21.

 The truth is that I didn’t tell my father about HRT right away.
 In fact, that didn’t happen until three years later.
 We were sitting in a bench, at La Plaza Abaroa, in La Paz when I told him.

 “A mí me vale un rábano.”
 He said.
 “Yo soy tu papá, y siempre voy a ser tu papá.
 Tu eres mi wawa23 y siempre vas a ser mi wawa24.”

 While it’s important for my own personal narrative that my dad loves and accepts me, I find it more important to state the obvious—his opinion doesn’t matter.
 The reality is that there are millions of things my father is not able to understand.
 What does my dad, who has never lived in the US, know about American Gay Culture?
 What does my dad know about wild parties and gay clubs?
 What does my dad know about wearing high-heels and miniskirts, and kneeling down at gloryholes, high on ecstasy and cocaine?
 What does my dad know about the straight man who shows up in my DMs late at night, to see if I’m down to fuck, but would never been seen in public with me?
 What does my dad know about asking a man to wear a condom?
 What does my dad know about getting tested for HIV?